romancow/dimdom/README.md

     var elem = new DimDom("div", "This is the inner text.");

-Create an HTML element with attrbiutes, style, and some inner text:
+Create an HTML element with attributes, style, and some inner text:

     var elem = new DimDom("div", {class:"example"}, {color:"SlateGray"}, "This is the inner text.");